THE SHOW = WORKMANSHIP AND COLLECTIBILITY CLASSES ONLY!

 The horses in Collectibility Classes will be judged on

-1) rarity (documentation is huge help here)
+1) rarity (documentation is huge help here.)

 2) condition (absence of rubs, scratches, flaws and discoloration)

-4) breed assignment as related to body type accuracy and overall judge's impression.
-This criteria helps a judge when two models are basically tied on numbers 1 thru 3.
+4) breed assignment as related to body type accuracy and overall judges impression.
+This criteria helps a judge when two models are basically tied on numbers 1 thru 3

 Documentation about dates issued and limited run sizes will be an strong asset.